smartmind-team/thanosql-docs/docs/en/how-to_guides/ThanoSQL_model/Whisper.md

 The "__OPTIONS__" clause allows you to change the value of a parameter.
 The definition of each parameter is as follows.

 - "audio_col": the name of the column containing the audio path to be used for evaluation (str, default: 'audio_path')
-- "batch_size" is the size of dataset bundle utilized in a single cycle of evaluation (int, optional, default: 16)
+- "batch_size": the size of dataset bundle utilized in a single cycle of evaluation (int, optional, default: 16)
 - "language": specifies the language of the audio file.
 If selected as ‘auto’, the model will recognize the language from the available pool of 99 languages (str, default: 'auto')
 - "task": type of work to do (str, 'transcribe'|'translate', default: 'transcribe')
->  "transcribe": the task of recognizing speech
->  "translate": the task of translating recognized speech back into English.
-This process is different from the ordinary translating task in that it translates Korean speech directly into English text, skipping the middle task of translating to Korean text
 - "text_col": the name of the column containing information about the target (str, default: 'text')